immijimmi/objectextensions/README.md

 ### Methods

 Extendable.**with_extensions**(*cls, \*extensions: Type[Extension]*)
-&nbsp;&nbsp;&nbsp;&nbsp;Returns the class with the provided extensions applied to it.
+&nbsp;&nbsp;&nbsp;&nbsp;Returns a subclass with the provided extensions applied to it.
 &nbsp;

 Extension.**can_extend**(*target_cls: Type[Extendable]*)